Determination of $|V_{ub}|$ from untagged $B^0\to\pi^- \ell^+ \nu_{\ell}$ decays using 2019-2021 Belle II data: Results

 \subsection{Branching fractions}

 The partial branching fraction in $q^{2}$ bin $i$ is calculated using the corrected yield, $N_{i}$, and the corresponding signal efficiency, $\epsilon_{i}$, from

 The results for \Btopienu{} and \Btopimunu{} decays, $\Delta \mathcal{B}_{i,\mathrm{e}}$ and $\Delta \mathcal{B}_{i,\mathrm{\mu}}$, respectively, are given in Table~\ref{tab:Full_BF}.
 We also provide an average over both decay channels, fully correlating common systematic uncertainties in Table~\ref{tab:Full_BF}\footnotemark[1].
+The total covariance matrix of the averaged partial branching fractions is given in Table~\ref{tab:BF_cov_total}.
 The total branching fraction determined from the sum of the averaged partial branching fractions is

 where the first uncertainty is statistical and the second is systematic.